sourceryinstitute/MORFEUS-Source/README.md

 ### Capabilities

 MORFEUS is an open source framework for the solution of partial differential equations (PDEs) written in modern Fortran.
-It is object oriented, and attempts to provide usefull abstractions for the solution of PDEs that are easy to use and performant.
+It is object oriented, and attempts to provide useful abstractions for the solution of PDEs that are easy to use and performant.

 MORFEUS consists of two main solution approaches: